APPENDICES

 CONCLUSION

-Pierre Vincent settled early in Acadia, and four of his descendants were among the earliest Acadians to seek refuge in Louisiana.
+Pierre Vincent settled early in Acadia, and five of his descendants were among the earliest Acadians to seek refuge in Louisiana.
 Only two Acadian Vincent males, both named Pierre, came to the colony.
 One settled at Cabanocé/St.-Jacques on the river in 1765, but his only surviving son, born at St.-Jacques, did not remain on the river.
-He moved to the western prairies in the 1820s, where the other Pierre Vincent, who had come to the colony from France in 1785, had put down roots.
-Most of the Acadian Vincents of South Louisiana descend from the Pierre who came from France.
+He moved to the western prairies in the 1820s, where the other Pierre Vincent had put down roots.
+The great majority of the Acadian Vincents of South Louisiana descend from the Pierre who came to the colony from France in 1785.
 All seven of his sons married, and six of them had sons of their own.
 Some of them settled in St. Martin and Vermilion parishes, but most of them remained in Lafayette Parish, where their ancestor had settled.
-Acadian Vincent wives from France settled on upper Bayou Lafourche in 1785, and one of them, a native of Poitou, France, died in Terrebonne Parish in November 1852, in her late 70s--but no family line emerged along the southeastern bayous, nor did Acadian Vincents return to the river before the War Between the States.
+Acadian Vincent wives from France settled on upper Bayou Lafourche in 1785, and one of them, a native of Poitou, France, died in Terrebonne Parish in November 1852, in her late 70s--but no Acadian Vincent family line emerged along the southeastern bayous, nor did Acadian Vincents return to the river before the War of 1861-65.

 Vincent is a common surname in a number of countries, so, during the colonial and antebellum periods, non-Acadian members of the family can be found in every part of South Louisiana, especially at New Orleans.
-One family settled in Ascension Parish, and several in Pointe Coupee Parish, but none of their family lines rivaled in size those of their Acadian namesakes on the prairies.
+One family settled in Ascension Parish, and many more in Pointe Coupee Parish, but none of their family lines rivaled in size those of their Acadian namesakes on the prairies.
+Many of these non-Acadian Vincents, especially in Pointe Coupee during the immediate post-war period, were Afro Creoles who may have been owned, and perhaps freed, by members of the family, or, more likely, the family's progenitor went by the given name "Vincent."
 The most prominent Vincent in antebellum Louisiana was a native of Norfolk, Virginia. ...

-The family's name also is spelled Vensent, Vicente.
+The family's name in Louisiana also is spelled Vensent, Vicente.
+[For the Acadian family's Louisiana "begats," see Book Ten]

 Settlement Abbreviations